Entodi/MeshNet/readme.md

 # End-to-end learning for brain tissue segmentation

 This repository contains Torch implementation of MeshNet architecture.
-MeshNet is volumetric convolutional neural network for image segmentation.
-MeshNet is based on dilated convolutions [1].
+MeshNet is volumetric convolutional neural network based on dilated kernels [1] for image segmentation.
 Model has been trained for brain tissue segmentation from imperfect labeling obtained using FreeSurfer automatic approach.
 The repository also contains weights of trained model with volumetric dropout.

 # Details